FlowPay/client-openapi/docs/general.md

 # Introduction

-FlowPay's services compose a multi-tenant platform, where each tenant is a user of FlowPay and can be a legal entity or an individual.
-Users can delegate third-party applications, called _clients_, to act on their behalf using the OAuth2 protocol.

-The APIs provided are REST and accessible via HTTPS, some endpoints are protected by the OAuth2, so you need to register your application and obtain a valid access token to use them.
+The APIs provided are REST and accessible via HTTPS, some endpoints are restricted, so you need to register your application and obtain a valid access token to use them.

 ## Account Information Service (AIS)